Why do we need a DNA?

 It is also quite often that a veteran, who was an eyewitness to a problem or mistake in your domain, will ask you to consider initiating such a process.
 In such a case, our Hola way of thinking is also investigate ourselves by asking 'How come I did not see it before?'

-such a problem or mistake will not reoccur.
+timely manner, so such a problem or mistake will not

 Your actions should be fast: